Variational Inference

 The term full-rank might seem a bit peculiar since covariance matrices are always full-rank.
 This term, however, traditionally comes from the fact that full-rank families use full-rank factors in addition to the diagonal of the covariance.

-q_fr, _, info_fr, _ = vi(m, q_init_fr, n_iters; show_progress=false, callback)
+result_fr = vi(m, q_fullrank_gaussian, n_iters; show_progress=false, callback)

 Plots.plot(elbo_mf, xlabel="Iterations", ylabel="ELBO", label="Mean-Field", ylims=(-200, Inf))

-elbo_fr = [i.elbo_avg for i in info_fr[iters]]
+elbo_fr = [i.elbo_avg for i in result_fr.info[iters]]

 Plots.plot!(elbo_fr, xlabel="Iterations", ylabel="ELBO", label="Full-Rank", ylims=(-200, Inf))

 However, we can see that the full-rank families achieve a higher ELBO in the end.
-Due to the relationship between the ELBO and the Kullback-Leibler divergence, this indicates that the full-rank covariance is much more accurate.
-This trade-off between statistical accuracy and optimization speed is often referred to as the statistical-computational trade-off.
+Due to the relationship between the ELBO and the Kullback–Leibler divergence, this indicates that the full-rank covariance is much more accurate.
+This trade-off between statistical accuracy and optimisation speed is often referred to as the statistical-computational trade-off.
 The fact that we can control this trade-off through the choice of variational family is a strength, rather than a limitation, of variational inference.

 Obtaining Summary Statistics